-A: It is a term of your lease that the valuation must be undertaken by an Independent Royal Institue of Chartered Surveyors qualified valuer (RICS) to ensure a fair and independent valuation is carried out.
-An estate agents valuation is not acceptable, nor is a valuation carried out by a bank or building society for mortgage purposes as these are not classed as independent valuations.
+A: It is a term of your lease that the valuation must be undertaken by an Independent Royal Institute of Chartered Surveyors (RICS), qualified valuer to ensure a fair and independent valuation is carried out.
+An estate agent's valuation is not acceptable, nor is a valuation carried out by a bank or building society for mortgage purposes, as these are not classed as independent valuations.